roseengineering/csgstep/README.md

 **returns** a Solid object of the 3D shape

 <code>csgstep.<b>polygon</b>(points)</code>
-Create polygon of from 2D points in the XY plane.
+Create a polygon of from 2D points in the XY plane.
 **points** the points of the polygon in path order
 **returns** a Solid object of the 2D face

 <code>csgstep.<b>segment</b>(pt1, pt2)</code>
-Create a line segment between two points
+Create a line segment between two points.
 **pt1** 3D start point
 **pt2** 3D end point
 **returns** a Wire object

 <code>csgstep.<b>sphere</b>(r=1)</code>
-Create sphere of given radius centered at the origin.
+Create a sphere of given radius centered at the origin.
 **r** the radius of the sphere
 **returns** a Solid object of the 3D shape

 <code>csgstep.<b>square</b>(s=1, center=False)</code>
-Create square of given size in the XY plane.
+Create a square of given size in the XY plane.
 **s** the length of the sides of the square as a real or 2D vector
 **center** if true center the square at the origin, otherwise one edge is at the origin
 **returns** a Solid object of the 2D face